 Get a quality field guide for lifelike birding situations!

 Horned Grebe Habitat and Behavior

-Horned Grebe are typically found alone or in very small, loosely flocked groups.
-During winter and migration, Horned Grebe prefer larger bodies of water, with a large number wintering on the open ocean.
-Horned Grebe also nest on marshy ponds.
+Horned Grebes are typically found alone or in very small, loosely flocked groups.
+During winter and migration, Horned Grebes prefer larger bodies of water, with a large number wintering on the open ocean.
+Horned Grebes also nest on marshy ponds.

 Horned Grebe Range Map

 Thanks for reading!
 We hope you will use this information for identifying grebes in your area!